timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 Gear.new(52, 11, Wheel.new(26, 1.5)).gear_inches
 {% endhighlight %}
-In the above, *Gear* does not know about Wheel.new and this is called **dependency injection**. *Gear* previously had explicit dependencies on the *Wheel* class and on the type and order of its initialization arguments, but through injection these dependencies have been reduced to a single dependency on the *diameter* method. *Gear* is now smarter because it knows less.
+In the above, <span class="other-font">Gear</span> does not know about Wheel.new and this is called **dependency injection**. <span class="other-font">Gear</span> previously had explicit dependencies on the <span class="other-font">Wheel</span> class and on the type and order of its initialization arguments, but through injection these dependencies have been reduced to a single dependency on the *diameter* method. <span class="other-font">Gear</span> is now smarter because it knows less.

-Isolate the creation of a new *Wheel* inside the *Gear* class.
+Isolate the creation of a new <span class="other-font">Wheel</span> inside the <span class="other-font">Gear</span> class.
 The intent is to explicitly expose the dependency while reducing its reach into your class.
-The example below moves the new instance of *Wheel* from the *Gear's gear_inches* method to *Gear's* initialization method.
-Notice that this technique unconditionally creates a new *Wheel* each time a new *Gear* is created.
+The example below moves the new instance of <span class="other-font">Wheel</span> from the <span class="other-font">Gear's</span> *gear_inches* method to <span class="other-font">Gear's</span> initialization method.
+Notice that this technique unconditionally creates a new <span class="other-font">Wheel</span> each time a new <span class="other-font">Gear</span> is created.

 {% highlight ruby %}
 class Gear